Gitari65/MyeMechanic/README.md

 # MyeMechanic
+An mobile app that helps drivers and mechanics with locating each other, communicating, and conducting transactions can be very useful and convenient.
-Driver able to find mechanics via phone incoporated google maps Api
+-incoporated google maps Api